H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 == Terminology

-In this section, we introduce some terminology that we will use throughout our proofs.

 #definition[In an SPSC/MPSC queue, an enqueue operation $e$ is said to *match* a dequeue operation $d$ if $d$ returns the value that $e$ enqueues.
 Similarly, $d$ is said to *match* $e$.
 In this case, both $e$ and $d$ are said to be *matched*.]

 #definition[In an SPSC/MPSC queue, an enqueue operation $e$ is said to be *unmatched* if no dequeue operation *matches* it.]